-Live stages.
-1. Egg/nit (The incubation period of the egg is 6-10 -66/ 111 days) The egg/nit is usually located no more than 1/4 inches from the 2.
-Nymph (3 molts) base of the human hair scalp.
-3. Adult It's attached by a sticky glue-like substance secreted by the Both nymphs and adults take blood meals from the adult louse, which is what allows it to stick to the human hair. human host.
+Egg/nit The egg/nit is usually located no more than 1/4 inches from the base of the human hair scalp.
+It's attached by a sticky glue-like substance secreted by the adult louse, which is what allows it to stick to the human hair.
 Takes 8-9 days to hatch.
-Nymph The life-cycle from egg to adult There are three molting stages.
-Takes the nymphs is 22-27 days. approximately one week in total to move into the adult stage.
-The average adult female lives The nymphs must take a blood meal in order to move on the for 17 and the male for 22 next molting stage (therefore need three blood meals in total.) days.
+Nymph There are three molting stages.
+Takes the nymphs approximately one week in total to move into the adult stage.
+The nymphs must take a blood meal in order to move on the next molting stage (therefore need three blood meals in total.)
 Adult stage.
 Can live up to 30 days on the human host.
-Die within 1-2 days ▲ = Infective Stage ▲ = Diagnostic Stage without the human host.
+Die within 1-2 days without the human host.
 All adult lice need a blood meal in order to survive (nutrients).
 Females need it in particular for oviposition.
 All of these stages are SMALL!
-See reference photo of the http://www.dpd.cde.gov/dpdx stages.
-Q-#-K-K-@P tst nymph 2nd nymph 3rd nymph Aduits A Pediculus humanus capitis 🛕
+See reference photo of the stages.